 Step 1: Go to or search for Settings.
 Then select Update & Security options.

 Step 2: Select the Windows Update tab at the top of the list on the left-hand side.
-Then, click Change active hours at the bottom of the window.
+Then, click Change active hours at the middle part of the window.

 Step 3: This will bring up a window called Active hours, which will let you set a start and end time for when restarts will occur.
 Keep in mind that this doesn’t change when updates are installed, but only when your machine will automatically restart — and then, only when you’re not actively using it.
 Select your preferred times, and click Save.